 Family: Domestic Church & School of Holiness

 “Christ chose to be born and grow up in the bosom of the holy family of Joseph and Mary. . . .
-In our own time, in a world often alien and even hostile to faith, believing families are of primary importance as centers of living, radiant faith,” (CCC 1655, 1656).
+In our own time, in a world often alien and even hostile to faith, believing families are of primary importance as centers of living, radiant faith” (Catechism of the Catholic Church 1655, 1656).
 Jesus’ entrance into a family places a particular emphasis on family life.
 Parents are the primary educators of their children, and Christian families are primary centers of radiant faith.
-The Christian family is the domestic church because it is in the family that parents and children pray, sacrifice, worship, live charity, and offer witness of holy lives.
+The Christian family is the domestic church, because it is in the family that parents and children pray, sacrifice, worship, live charity, and offer witness of holy lives.
 This workshop teaches what the domestic church is and how God saves us in and through the family and the community that God has given to us.